 In 1892 Guyon Purchas proposed a shingle roof to be laid over corrugated iron for ‘Boisdale’ homestead, Victoria, though in the event French Marseilles tiles were used instead.

-• The proto-modern Strathfield NSW architect G S Jones (JONES, George Sydney (1868-1927) Biography)
+The proto-modern Strathfield NSW architect G S Jones (JONES, George Sydney (1868-1927) Biography) used American redwood shingles with tile ridging on the roof of a house in Strathfield, Sydney, in 1894.

-• A little later, at the neighbouring house 'Bickley' (now demolished), he hung redwood shingles over the upper part of the brick walls, and used split oak shingles on the roof.
+A little later, at the neighbouring house 'Bickley' (now demolished), he hung redwood shingles over the upper part of the brick walls, and used split oak shingles on the roof.

 “Arnottholme” 65-67 Albert Road Strathfield with shingle-hung upper walls